Send Out Cards Review (for those that won’t handwrite notes)

 Send Out Cards is a service to create cards online and have them printed and mailed to the recipients.
 They also have options to send out gifts such as brownies, cookies, and books.

 Send Out Cards is also a multi-level marketing (MLM) company.
 This means you will need a sponsor to sign up.
-If you are interested in signing up please contact Amy here and she will help you get started.
+If you are interested in signing up please contact Send Out Cards.